aws-samples/eks-workshop/content/helm/addbitnamirepo.md

 bitnami/nginx
 ```

 as a search result.
-That's the one we're looking for, so lets next use Helm to install it to the EKS cluster.
+That's the one we're looking for, so let's use Helm to install it to the EKS cluster.